xy7313/xy7313.github.io/_posts/2017-04-04-Start-with-JAVA2.md

 ## final:
-- final class can not be inherited
+- final class can not be inherited (compile error)
-- final method can not be overriden in subclass
+- final method can not be overriden in subclass (compile error)
 - the value of a final variable can not be changed
+- the reason to declare a method or class "final" is to improve the speed of a program